anmolp476/LoginPageWithVideoBackground/README.md

-# ResponsiveVideoBackground
+# LoginPageWithVideoBackground
-Creating a responsive video background to practice HTML/CSS skills.
+Creating a login page with a video background to practice HTML/CSS skills.